Features and Ease of Use

 WordPress plans are also priced reasonably, and virtual/dedicated server prices are in line with competitors.

-While WooCloud claims that its support team works 24/7, I was unable to summon a pre-sales support response.
-You can try contacting the company by telephone, ticket, email, or live chat.
+WooCloud claims that its support team works 24/7, but I couldn’t summon a pre-sales support response.
+You can try reaching out to the company through telephone, ticket, email, or live chat.

 If you have to resort to self-support, you’ll be disappointed to discover that the knowledge base contains just three test entries: